The waiting period in insurance occurs after you’ve applied and are waiting for your coverage to kick in.

 Ready to shop for life insurance?

 You can get a life insurance policy without undergoing the waiting period — here’s how:

 Purchase temporary coverage while you wait for your actual policy to become active.

-The waiting period can also occur between the time your beneficiaries submit a death claim form and the time they receive the actual payout.
-Processing the death claim can take as little as two weeks to as long as a few months, after which the life insurance company will pay out the death benefit.
+The waiting period also occurs between the time your beneficiaries submit a death claim form and the time they receive the actual payout.
+Processing the death claim can take as little as two weeks to as long as two months, after which the life insurance company will pay out the death benefit.

-If your loved ones will need immediate financial support, consider creating a contingency plan, like a savings account they can immediately access, while they wait for the funds.
+If your family will need immediate financial support, consider creating a contingency plan, like a savings account they can immediately access, while they wait for the funds.

-The life insurance waiting period can have some serious consequences for your beneficiaries — if you unexpectedly die during this time, they might not get the death benefit you’re working towards.
-But you can ensure that they’re financially protected by getting temporary life insurance during the application process or opting for a no-medical exam policy that makes a quicker application decision.
+The life insurance waiting period can have some serious consequences for your beneficiaries.
+But, you can ensure that they’re financially protected by getting temporary life insurance during the application process or opting for a no-medical-exam policy that makes a quicker application decision.

 The waiting period in insurance is the time between applying for coverage and getting that coverage.
 You do not have insurance coverage during this waiting period.

 Insurance companies generally don’t offer automatic coverage to applicants.
 The waiting period is in place so they can conduct a thorough evaluation of your background and determine the risk of insuring you.